 Then, make whatever changes are needed to maintain a consistent temperature between 80ºF and 90ºF.

-Reproduction may slow if Dubia roaches don’t have enough food or have the wrong food.
+Reproduction may slow if Dubia roaches don’t have enough food or if they have the wrong food.
 Too much protein and too few carbohydrates will have a negative effect on their health.
 So will too many carbohydrates and too little protein.
 Too little dietary protein may result in the adults eating their offspring.
 Larger nymphs may also eat smaller ones, which obviously has a negative impact on production.
 Check their diet for balance while keeping the following questions in mind:

 - Are you giving them a high quality protein source?

-- Are you giving them a high quality carbohydrate source?
+- ARE you giving them a high quality carbohydrate source?

 - Do they ever go wild when you feed them a certain food?
 If so, is there any chance there’s some nutrient in that food they may be deficient in?

 Dubia roach diet and nutrition is a complex topic and one we’ve studied in great depth.
-The average home breeder can breed B. dubia successfully if, among other things, he or she supplies adequate nutrition.
+The average home breeder can successfully breed Dubia roaches if, among other things, he or she supplies adequate nutrition.
 If you’re in doubt you can try our roach chow and see if it makes a difference.
 How much improvement you’ll see depends on how bad off your roaches are now and how big (or small) your colony is, but if you have a sense that there’s a problem somewhere and a change their diet to something you know works ends up fixing it, then the problem is identified and a solution is in sight.
 If not, the issue may be related to something other than diet.

 The solution is to count the adults and bring the ratio of females to males within range.

-NOTE: As we’ve mentioned, it’s critical to buy healthy Dubia roaches for your breeding project.
+NOTE: As mentioned, it’s critical to buy healthy Dubia roaches for your breeding project.
 Unhealthy roaches can languish for weeks and months, never recovering from their prior life challenges (external link).
 We’ve seen this all too often.
-In the beginning we bought roaches that were so bad off that we removed them from our breeding stock altogether.
+In the beginning, we bought roaches that were so bad off that we removed them from our breeding stock altogether.
 In our opinion there’s no substitute for optimum conditions not just from the day each individual roach is born but from the day it’s parents are born.
-Healthy breeders have healthy offspring, and they carry that advantage throughout their lives.
-And, the advantage is a big one.
+Healthy breeders have healthy offspring, and they carry that advantage throughout their entire lives.
+And the advantage is a big one.